What Is ORP in Hydrogen Water?

 ORP means oxidation-reduction potential.

-In hydrogen water, ORP is often used to describe reducing potential, usually in millivolts.
+In hydrogen water, ORP is often used to describe reducing or oxidizing conditions, usually in millivolts.

 But ORP is not the same as dissolved hydrogen concentration.